Cyb3r8/ZE-FusionBot/README.md

 ## 🚀 Introduction

-`ZE FusionBot` is a powerful and open-source SysBot.NET fork, initially tailored for the Discord server [Zeraora's Emporium](https://FreeMons.Org).
+`ZE FusionBot` is a powerful and open-source SysBot.NET fork (made by Secludedly.
 While originally built for internal server use, it has transformed into a beautiful, community-powered GUI with dozens of integrated forks and unique enhancements, catering to every Nintendo Switch Pokémon game.

 ---